slatedocs/slate/source/includes/_investors.md

 Retrieves investor's KYC details.
 Intended for use in combination with `GET /investorIds` to fetch large numbers of investor kyc statuses for purposes such as reconciliation.

 The `id` query parameter may repeated up to 100 times.
 If more than 100 ids are specified, a `400` error is returned.
-If no `id` query parameters are specified and empty array is returned.
+If no `id` query parameters are specified, an empty array is returned.

 ### Response
 | Name                                                | Type   | Description                                                                                                                                                                                                        |